harisdzl/skillswap/README.md

 - The initial plan was to create a marketplace for peer-to-peer learning, where users can create profiles, explore matches, and connect with others based on their skills and interests.
 - Then I realised that I could be more creative and explore a tinder-like swiping experience, which I eventually did in a simpler way buy using the skill matching score to be able to help the user focus on the most relevant matches.
+- A key decision that I made was to initialise a fixed list of skill sets for this POC, allowing for simplified matching logic and user onboarding without needing a complex skill curation or tagging system.
+This helped focus development on core functionality like match scoring, AI content generation, and the learning roadmap experience.
+- The match page unfortunately is not optimized for mobile, which is an improvement to be made.

 2. During the implementation